GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 1. Apply the changes by committing and pushing the code to the repository.

-1. Create a manifest file for a Cloud Pub/Sub topic resource in the cc-tutorial-prod directory.
-In production scenario, this is where a workflow for code review is recommended before applying changes to the prod environment:
+1. Create a manifest file for a Pub/Sub topic resource in the `cc-tutorial-prod` directory:

         # namespaces/cc-tutorial-prod/pubsub.yaml